J.W. Lees Brewery: Public houses

 J.W.
 Lees has around 150 public houses, inns and hotels, primarily in residential areas in the North West of England and North Wales.
+All but one of the pubs are freehold.
 The majority of these are run by tenant landlords, while roughly one third of the houses are managed by the brewery.
 The core of J.W.
 Lees' estate is situated in North Manchester and Oldham.
 This stems from the time of horse drawn dray wagons and how far they might travel in a day.
 The advent of motor travel allowed the brewery to acquire sites further afield, with the company gradually expanding its pub estate into wider Lancashire, Cheshire, North Wales and Yorkshire.
 In 2009 J.W.
-Lees bought ten pubs from Punch Taverns and has continued to steadily grow its estate.
+Lees bought ten pubs from Punch Pubs and has continued to steadily grow its estate.

-Inns and Hotels
+Inns and hotels

 J.W.
-Lees operates a number of Inns and Hotels including The Alderley Edge Hotel, The Stanneylands Hotel and the Trearddur Bay Hotel.
+Lees operates a number of inns and hotels including The Alderley Edge Hotel, The Stanneylands Hotel and the Trearddur Bay Hotel.